lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     discussion) the effects of saturated fatty acids may strongly depend on metabolic phenotype, ie more pronounced in insulin resistant subjects, was initial metabolic phenotype taken into account in the present analysis?"*

+    The initial metabolic phenotype and subsequent influence of saturated fatty acids is taken into account in the time-by-fatty acid interaction. {{expand}}

     - *"it is a pity that the analysis of fatty acids composition in phospholipids and serum cholesteryl esters have been published in a separate paper, altogether this would add very much to the total interpretation."*

+    While we agree with the reviewer that inclusion of the phospholipid and cholesteryl ester farctions would have added to the interpretation, the volume and complexity of the analyses would not have been publishable with current journal word and figure count limits.
+This was the reason we decided to publish the fractions in separate manuscripts, to maintain a clear and focus narrative within the constraints of the journals limits {{rephrase}}.
+    {{mention my thesis?}}

     - *"some discussion on what determines plasma fatty acid profile may be useful, beside spillover also (selective) release by endogenous lipolysis.
     To what extent does it reflect dietary composition, was habitual fat intake taken into account?"*

 - *"Altogether, this paper would gain strength by addressing the limitations in interpretation in more detail."*

 ## Associate Editor

 - *"The reviewers provide numerous minor and major comments, for example regarding motivation of the statistical approach, which require revision or careful response."*

+    We hope that the revisions made and the responses to the reviewers adequately address all of their concerns or comments.